digital-archives/HISTGA1011/activities/corrupting_a_bitstream.md

 ## Task 1
 #### Identify format types
 * Open IMG_3782.jpg in your hex editor.
-Using what you know about looking up and identifying file signatures, confirm the file type of this file by locating its file signature.
+Using what you know about looking up and identifying file signatures, confirm the file type of this file by locating its file signature, and make a note of it somewhere.
-* Confirm the file type for PRPR19.docx by locating its file signature.
+* Confirm the file type for PRPR19.docx by locating its file signature, and also make note of it somewhere.
 Hint: you may need to read up a bit on what a DOCX is and what it is made of to properly confirm this file's signature.

 ## Task 2
 ### Corrupt some bitstreams!

-#### Use command line to navigate to and change the file
-Using the .docx file from Task 1 for the remainder of the activity.
+***Use the .docx file from Task 1 for the remainder of the activity.***

+#### Fundmentally change a file's bitstream using hex and text editors

 * Open Terminal (Mac) or PowerShell (Windows)
-* Use the cd (“change directory”) command followed by the directory path command to navigate to the location of PRPR19.docx.
+* Input the cd (“change directory”) command followed by the directory path command to navigate to the location of PRPR19.docx.
 For example, if I wanted to navigate to my downloads file I would type cd C:\Users\kiddm\Downloads [Enter]
 * Rename PRPR19.docx:
   * Mac: mv oldfilename newfilename
   * Windows: Rename-Item -Path oldfilename -NewName newfilename
 * Run a checksum of your file, and then output the checksum to a plain text file.
-Make sure you are in the Desktop directory when you take these steps.
   * Mac: Run command: md5 filename.
 To save the checksum to a file, run command:  md5 filename > md5.txt
   * Windows: Run command: Get-FileHash filename -Algorithm md5 | Format-List.
 To save the checksum to a file, replace | Format-List with > md5.txt
 * Open PRPR19.docx in the hex editor
 * Confirm the filetype using magic numbers/file signature as you did in Task 1.
 * Examine the ASCII text.
-Can you identify any useful information from the available ASCII text to learn more about the file?
+At first, this may look a bit strange, but look a little closer, as there are some human-readable elements.
+Can you identify any useful information from the available ASCII text to learn more about this file?
-* In the ASCII text on the right side, change one letter.
-Be sure to write down exactly what you did, as you will be changing it back later.
-Tip: Note the byte position.
-I.e. “at byte 15548 I changed the C to X”.
+* Anywhere within the ASCII text on the right side, change one letter.
+Be sure to note exactly where and what you changed, as you will be changing it back later.
+Tip: Note the byte position (use the "Current Address" feature of the hex editor).
-* Save file.
+* Save the file.
-* Run and output a new checksum text file.
-Name it to something distinct like md5-1.txt.
-Compare your first and second checksums: are they the same?
+* Run and output a new checksum text file; name it md5-1.txt.
+* Compare your first and second checksums: are they the same?
 Different?
 * Go back to hex editor, change the letter back to the original
-* Run checksum on file again.
-Name it md5-2.txt Compare the checksums: what do you note?
-Same?
+* Run and output another checksum text file; name it md5-2.txt.
+Compare all checksums generated so far: are they the same?
 Different?
-* Open the file in Word.
-Make a one letter change.
+* Open the file in Word or Google Docs (if using Google Docs, you will need to import it first).
+Make a change to the document by deleting or altering a word.
-* Run checksum on file.
-Name it md5-3.txt.
+* Run and output a new checksum text file; name it md5-3.txt.
 Compare the checksums again.
-* Open the file in Word again and fix the change you made.
-Save.
+* Open the file in Word again and undo the change you made.
+Save the file (if you used Google Docs, make sure to export it as a DOCX file, and overwrite the original file you imported).
-* Run checksum on the file.
-Name it md5-4.txt
+* Run and output another checksum text file; name it md5-4.txt.
+Compare the checksums again.
-* Compare the checksums: what do you note?
-Same?
-Different?

 ## Submission instructions
 Submit your findings in Brightspace with the following details: